Blackwater Draw: Blackwater Draw Museum

 The original Blackwater Draw Museum was first opened to the public in 1969, at 42987 Highway 70, Portales, New Mexico primarily to display artifacts uncovered at the Blackwater Locality No. 1 site.
 The artifacts and displays illustrated life at the site during the Clovis period (over 13,000 years ago) through the recent historic period.

 In 2017, the museum moved onto the Eastern New Mexico University (ENMU) campus, and expanded its focus to incorporate local history, as well as archaeology on a broad scale.
 Exhibits now include descriptions of archaeological work, different archaeological sites, cultural complexes, and scientific methods, among other topics.
 Visitors can learn more information about Blackwater Draw, archaeology, and see materials from the greater Southwest obtained from private collections.
 Currently, the Miles Collection displays Southwestern pottery, basketry, and textiles.
-As of August 2017, Blackwater Draw is under the direction of Dr. Brendon Asher of ENMU in Portales.
-The museum hired its first Collections Manager in 2020, Samantha Bomkamp.
+As of June 2025, Blackwater Draw is overseen by Director Dr. Brendon Asher, Museum Manager Cenetria Crockett, and Collections Specialist Kylie Colvill.

 The museum and site operate under the supervision of the Eastern New Mexico University's Department of Anthropology and Applied Archaeology.
 ENMU students are able to work at the museum and site as student employees, interns, or volunteers.
 Anthropology students regularly use museum collections for class projects, research, and master's theses.
 Both facilities host class visits from ENMU and K-12 year round.